thomaswp/tuxblocks/README.md

 TuxBlocks is built on top of PlayN and can be set up using the instructions in their [getting started guide](http://code.google.com/p/playn/wiki/GettingStarted).
 The only difference is that you will be using the contents of this repository instead of the playn-samples.
 The project is designed for development with the [Eclipse](http://eclipse.org/) IDE, so make sure you have Eclipse set up and follow the appropriate instructions on the guide.

-As explained in the getting started guide, TuxBlocks requires [Apache Maven](http://maven.apache.org/) 3.05 or newer, and the [m2eclipse plugin](http://m2eclipse.codehaus.org/) is recommended.
+As explained in the getting started guide, TuxBlocks requires [Apache Maven](http://maven.apache.org/) 3.05, and the [m2eclipse plugin](http://m2eclipse.codehaus.org/) is recommended.
 Newer versions of Maven may work, but some problems have arisen running the Android project with newer versions.
 Once you have the m2eclipse plugin installed, you can import the  **android**, **assets**, **core**, **html** and **java** projects into eclispe, using the instructions in the getting started guide (you may import the **flash** and **ios** projects as well, but they are not in current use).
 If you get errors during the import process, choose to "Resolve Later" and continue.
 They should not be a problem.

 It is recommended that you unpack the TuxBlocks repository in a folder with no spaces in its path, for instance: